filecoin-project/FIPs/FIPS/fip-xxxx-ni-porep.md

      RequireActivationSuccess: bool,
    }
   ```
+- Related constants
+    - `sealChallengeEarliest` set to be equal to the number of epochs in 30 days.

 ### Proof changes

 - Add two new proof types to the list of proof types that can be used when pre-committing a new sector